Zu34/snake-C/README.md

+# This is a raw printf game! without any UI yet

 | Function            | From File  | Purpose                               |
 | ------------------- | ---------- | ------------------------------------- |
 | `draw_border()`     | `render.c` | Draws the frame around the game grid. |